dcherino/Reviews-app/README.md

 ## Daniel Cherino Technical Test

+A product review app which displays a graph with the current tendencies.
+Additionally, it shows a list of reviews from other users and it allows the possibility to add new review through a form.

-Technical test asignment for the recruitment process for the position at the Hub (checkout.com)
+This is a technical test assignment for the recruitment process for the position at The Hub (checkout.com)

 ![alt text](home.png "Home Page")